shivaninegi1602-collab/Induction2025/README.md

 After the break, we attended a lively chemistry lecture by Rajvir Kaur Ma’am.
 She encouraged us to explore online courses and platforms to enhance our skills and guided us on the benefits of building a strong LinkedIn profile.
 She inspired us not to fear chemistry but to embrace it by understanding its real-life applications in our daily activities.

 The day concluded with an interactive peer-to-peer session on C++ programming.
 We learned several new concepts and enjoyed the engaging teaching style.
-Our seniors were exceptionally kind, cooperative, and also vey keen in sharing their knowledge with us, making us feel warmly welcomed into the college community.
+Our seniors were exceptionally kind, cooperative and also vey keen in sharing their knowledge with us, making us feel warmly welcomed into the college community.